 How to negotiate your registrar employment agreement

-Check with your RTP, they may require you to have a signed contract before you commence a placement.
+Check with your RTO, they may require you to have a signed contract before you commence a placement.
 Click here to read or download our employment agreement template.

 You can negotiate with your employer for conditions and benefits that are greater than the NTCER.
 Click here to view our negotiation guide, Negotiating Employment 2015 - Essential knowledge for general practice registrars.